-LAW STUDIES 12 (Replaces Law 12) (MLST-12)
+LAW STUDIES 12 (MLST-12)

-Pre-requisite: Social Studies (or Sciences humaines) 10 or 11;
+Pre-requisite: Social Studies (or Sciences humaines 10)

-recommended to be taken in Grade 12
+Recommended to be taken in Grade 12

 Law Studies 12 offers students the opportunity to learn about their rights and responsibilities within the Canadian legal system.
 Through participation in field trips, guest lectures, videos, and presentations as well as text work, the students will become familiar with Canadian law.